 For a True Neutral character, it’s because they prefer to take the most pragmatic decision in any given situation.
 For some True Neutral characters, it’s because they see extremes of law and chaos and good and evil as negative, so they take a balanced approach instead.

 These two alignments disagree on their perspective of law and order.
 Lawful Neutral sees order as helping individuals and society to achieve more.
 For a True Neutral, they can see how order can help but also hinder society and individual freedoms.
-They will follow societal norms for an easy life and don’t care about upholding or rebelling against them.
+They will follow societal norms for an easy life and don’t care about upholding them nor working against them.

 Discover more about True Neutral in my article.